Resources

 • Sum assured

-The amount you want your beneficiaries to get after you pass away is known as the life insurance death benefit or sum assured.
+The amount you want your beneficiaries to get after you pass away is the life insurance death benefit or sum assured.
 This sum assured is the only amount your family will receive from a regular TLI policy.
-A Return of Premium Rider may offer your beneficiaries a lower amount than what they would receive in a regular Term Life Insurance policy.
+A Return of Premium Rider may offer your beneficiaries a lower amount than they would receive in a regular Term Life Insurance policy.
 The lower sum assured amount is because you will get your premium amounts refunded if you survive the policy term.

 • Surrender value